migueloteroprado/keepblogging/README.md

 - A Search input text.
 It will will filter only the articles wich contains the introduced text in any field (title, summary, body, ...)
 - Login and Register buttons (with no functionality).

-The footer wil show the name of the app, clicking it will load the home page (list of articles).
+The footer wil show:
+-The name of the app, clicking it home page will be loaded (list of articles).
+-The page currently showed (List of articles, Article detail or List of categories).

 When scrolling down, a button will appear on the bottom right of the page, clicking will scroll to the the top of the page.